kmac5/QuickDiff/README.md

 QuickDiff

-A Qt wrapper around 'gvim -d' allowing the user to quickly drag files into the UI and launch a diff.
+A Python 3 and PyQt5 wrapper around 'gvim -d' allowing the user to quickly drag files into the UI and launch a diff.

 Features three convenience buttons: